ViktoriaThmrv/mental-health-survey/Project.md

 This query helps with categorizing respondents into two groups based on whether they have mental health benefits or not.
 It then calculates the percentage of respondents seeking treatment for mental health issues within each group.

 #### Query Explanation
-This SQL query uses a `CASE` statement to label respondents as 'With Benefits' or 'Without Benefits'.
-Within each group, it calculates the treatment percentage by averaging a conditional expression that evaluates to 1 if the respondent sought treatment "Yes" and 0 otherwise using the `AVG()` function.
-Multiplying the result by 100 gives the treatment percentage for each group.
-Finally, the `GROUP BY` clause is used to group the results by the benefit status.
+In this query, data from the `mental_health_survey` table is grouped based on whether respondents have mental health benefits `(benefits = 'Yes')` or not.
+For each group, the query calculates the average treatment percentage.
+This is achieved by averaging the value of 1 for respondents who sought treatment `(treatment = 'Yes')` and 0 for those who didn't within each group.

+The `CASE` statement categorizes respondents into two groups - `With Benefits` if they have mental health benefits and `Without Benefits` if they don't.
+For each benefit status group, the query calculates the treatment percentage by averaging the values obtained from the previous step and multiplying by 100 to express it as a percentage.

+The result set includes the benefit status `benefit_status` and the corresponding treatment percentage `treatment_percentage` for each group.

 ```sql
 SELECT